atulyd4/roomaway/README.md

 * Models.py.
 The different models are:
   * User model
-  * Location model for location detail of hotel
+  * Location model for location detail of the hotel
   * Amenities model for hotel amenities
   * Image model
-  * Hotel model all the details for hotel
+  * Hotel model all the details for the hotel
   * Room model for hotels room detail
   * Booking model all the details for booking